 Applying the foregoing principles, the Court of Appeals stated that, “absent evidence to the contrary, a jury reasonably could find that District officials more likely than not would have responded favorably to the complaint of a large group of District home owners (many of them voters) that a major real estate developer had breached its contract with the District to their community’s detriment.”
 Id. at 19.
 It further stated that it would be all the more reasonable to infer that the District would be motivated to enforce the agreement if it was the party that sought the provision requiring the defendant-appellees to create and fund the community organization.
 Id.
 It also stated that evidence that the plaintiff-appellants were savvy and well-connected politically and had had prior success lobbying the District on other issues further suggested that the plaintiff-appellants might be able to present sufficient evidence for a jury to award damages without impermissibly speculating.
 Id.
 Finally, it stated that “the record in its current posture provides no reason to suppose that [the defendant-appellees] could have fended off a lawsuit by the District to compel specific performance of the [agreement] (or for alternative relief of equivalent value to the residents of [the residential community]).”
 Id. at 19-20.

 Accordingly, the Court of Appeals reversed the trial court’s evidentiary ruling and remanded the case for further proceedings consistent with its opinion.
 Id. at 20-21.
-To retrieve an electronic copy of the Court of Appeals’ opinion from its website, click here.
+To view the Court of Appeals’ opinion, click here.